 Most aromatherapists warn you should never apply undiluted oils directly to the skin as this can cause irritation and burning.
 For children under five, dilution should be altered to 1-2 drops of essential oil per tablespoon of carrier oil.

 Also, Anise, Peppermint, and Rosemary are not considered suitable for children.
 As such, you should always take professional advice from an aromatherapist before applying them (even diluted) to your child’s skin.

-Some essential oils such as Bergamot, Grapefruit and Bitter Orange (cold pressed) are phototoxic.
-This means that they increase skin’s sensitivity to sunlight.
+Some essential oils such as Bergamot, Grapefruit, and Bitter Orange (cold-pressed) are phototoxic.
+This means that they increase the skin’s sensitivity to sunlight.
 If you’ve applied a ‘phototoxic’ oil to your skin (even when diluted), you shouldn’t expose your skin to the sun for at least 12 hours afterward.
 Again, to avoid phototoxicity, apply essential oils to the soles of the feet only, as it’s easy to keep the soles of the feet out of direct sunlight.

 Bergamot, a ‘sedative’ essential oil used to aid sleep is phototoxic, so this is something you should be aware of if you live in a hot sunny climate.

 Aromatherapy Oils at Bath Time to Improve Sleep

 They can transform a bath from dull to indulgent.
 Lavender and Vetiver are popular choices for bath time and can be particularly helpful for encouraging relaxation.

 Lavender and Vetiver are ‘sedative’ essential oils so they may lower blood pressure, make eyelids feel heavy, and slow down reaction times.
 It’s important not to inhale or apply significant amounts of ‘sedative’ essential oils before driving, as these may interfere with concentration.